afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

 - 8th (optional): Color for the third-priority witness.

 Typically, you will ignore the 5th and subsequent parameters to create a single witness light.

+## Brightness

+RGB LED strips are so bright that they are harmful to the eyes.
+You should use low brightness pixel colors for a comfortable user experience.
+For example, both `0xFFFFFF` and `0x7F7F7F` are the RGB representation of the color white.
+However, the former is at full brightness and the latter is at half brightness.

+The API will reduce any pixel brightness to the proportional value set by `brightness()`.
+For fine tuning, set the global brightness to `0xFF` (full brightness) and then provide the per pixel brightness via color data.

+The default global brightness setting is 15.
+Unfortunately, a low global brightness may prevent some colors from appearing.
+The entire LED strip will turn off if you set the global brightness to zero.